-- Extract the datasets from the database and serialize them to a local file (for example as XML with XStreamSolutionFileIO if XML isn't too verbose).
-Then use those files in <inputSolutionFile> elements. - The benchmarks are now more reliable because they run offline. - Each dataset is only loaded just in time. - Load all the datasets in advance and pass them to the buildPlannerBenchmark() method:
+• Extract the datasets from the database and serialize them to a local file, for example as JSON with JacksonSolutionFileIO.
+Then use those files in <inputSolutionFile> elements.

+- The benchmarks are now more reliable because they run offline. - Each dataset is only loaded just in time. - Load all the datasets in advance and pass them to the buildPlannerBenchmark() method: